lisp-docs/cl-language-reference/docs/chap-22/cc-d-formatted-output/_cc-d-g-d-tilde-greaterthansign-end-of-justification.md

-~> terminates a ~<.
+~&gt; terminates a ~&lt;.
 The consequences of using it elsewhere are undefined.